Blog

 Another important part of a Manure Management Plan is disposal of manure.
 It is acceptable to utilize manure in your garden bed.
 Chicken manure is the best manure for nitrogen content, an essential plant nutrient.
 Other livestock owners choose to add manure to a composting system or have it removed from the site by a certified manure hauler.

-Think you might need a Manure Management Plan for your backyard chickens?
-Allegheny County Conservation District can help you get the plan you need.
+Think you might need a Manure Management Plan or a Biosecurity Plan for your backyard chickens?
+ACCD can help you get the plan you need.

 Contact ACCD